FrederickGeek8/unipkg/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`
 2. If you've added code that should be tested, add tests
 3. If you've changed APIs, update the available documentation.
-4. Ensure that all tests run and code coverage has not decreased signifigantly from before.
+4. Ensure that all tests run and code coverage has not decreased significantly from before.
 5. Make sure your code lints.